WDD 131: Dynamic Web Fundamentals

 Activity Instructions

-Note that the given example code is just an example.
+Note that the given code is just an example.
 You may have used different variable names, etc. You should never just copy code.

 1. Make a copy of your BOM application, by copying the HTML, CSS, and JavaScript from the previous learning activity into a week05 folder.